What Does the Lord

 It would appear that homosexuals, who claim their sexual orientation is what God has designed for them, are demanding special treatment.
 For example, if a married couple’s ‘natural’ desire for sex was such that they both craved many sexual partners and were happy for each other so to indulge, would the Church of England agree it is therefore be valid for them to do so?
 Of course not!
 The Bible expressly forbids it.
 Such activity is declared to be sinful.
 So this couple must restrain their ‘natural’ desire in order to be obedient to God.
 What about the paedophile, whose nature is to engage in sexual activity with children?
 Since it is what his nature demands, is he right in indulging in it?
 Of course not!
 He must deny his natural inclination.

 However, the ‘homosexual Christian’ demands that while the ‘natural desires’ of the married couple and the paedophile of the previous paragraph must be resisted, indeed to do otherwise would be sin, his own natural desire must be followed.
 This is inconsistent.
-There is a very balanced Christian perspective on this here, written by three men pulled by sexual desires they know are contrary to God’s will for them.

 For a short time I had organ lessons from a brilliant organist.
 One thing he said has always stayed with me: